Ľudovít Štúr: 1848/49 Revolution

 On 1 April 1848 in Vienna, Štúr and his colleagues prepared the Slavic Congress of Prague.
-On 20 April 1848, he arrived in Prague on the invitation of the Czech J. V. Frič, where he won the support of Czech student members of the association Slávie, regarding his attempts to enforce the Slovak language.
+On 20 April 1848, he arrived in Prague on the invitation of the Czech Josef Václav Frič, where he won the support of Czech student members of the association Slávie, regarding his attempts to enforce the Slovak language.
 On 30 April 1848, he initiated the establishment of "Slovanská lipa" (Slavic linden tree) in Prague – an association aimed at promoting the mutual cooperation of Slavs.

 In May 1848, he was a co-author of the official petition, Žiadosti slovenského národa ("Requirements of the Slovak Nation").
 The Žiadosti slovenského národa were publicly declared in Liptovský Svätý Mikuláš, with Ján Francisci-Rimavský as the reader.
 In it, the Slovaks demanded autonomy within Hungary, proportional representation in the Hungarian Assembly, the creation of a Slovak Diet to administer their own region, for Slovak to become the official language, and for educational institutions at all levels to use Slovak.
 They also called for universal suffrage and democratic rights – e.g., freedom of the press and public assembly.
 They requested that peasants be released from serfdom, and that their lands be returned to them.
 But on 12 May 1848, the Hungarian government issued a warrant for the leaders of the Slovak movement: Štúr, Hurban, and Hodža.
 The persecuted Štúr arrived in Prague on 31 May 1848.
 On 2 June 1848, he participated in the Slavic Congress there.